Blu-ray Review: SANTA SANGRE

 I may need to pace myself on these.

+Severin has provided, by far, the most outrageously packed edition in their catalog with Santa Sangre.
 Over 5 hours of extras are on this disc, including the commentary, and only a couple of brief moments would I call superfluous.
 If I didn't know better, I could easily mistake this Blu-ray for a Criterion Collection edition.

 Severin have collected each of the extras from the previous DVD edition released by Anchor Bay in the UK several years back.
 First among these is a commentary track with Alejandro moderated by film journalist Alan Jones recorded in 2003.
 The track is very informative and entertaining at times, it is scene specific, but one thing we learn from Severin's package is that Jodorowsky has no shortage of things to say, and he is never boring.
 The only minor quibble I have with this commentary is that I really wish there was a subtitle track to go along with it.
 Jodorowsky's English can be hard to follow at times, and I lost him once or twice.
 Severin also ports over a Q & A from a screening of Santa Sangre at the ICA in London in 2002.
 This Q & A is awesome, Jodorowsky pulls no punches and speaks on topics from funding his films to circumcision, to why Starship Troopers is his favorite American film, really great stuff.
 Also from that set are "Echek", a short black and white silent film made by Adan Jodorowsky, and a couple of deleted scenes.